lale-help/lale-help/README.md

 * use the [backdoor](https://github.com/lale-help/lale-help/blob/master/spec/support/backdoor.rb), rather than logging in a user through the sign in form for every test.
 Make sure to have separate sign-in specs, though!

 * start the test on the page you want to test rather than navigating there from another page.
 Write separate, simple tests to navigating to the feature, once, if you care about it.

-* test only the happy path (==success) and maybe one variation (error) in a feature spec.
-Use simpler, faster tests (model/controller/interaction) to test the other variations of a feature.

 * contrary to best practise for unit tests, run **multiple** assertions per test. test everything that can be tested for the data setup you just tediously built.